No items found.

 Readers familiar with the mechanics of this deal will recall that it is yet another that Berkshire Hathaway could justifiably claim to have an involvement in.

-The conglomerate provided Mars with the financing to acquire Wrigleys in 2008 - at a time when most financial institutions were finding liquidity hard to come by.
-The deal was a match made in heaven - one of the world’s largest confectioners adding the world’s largest chewing gum brand to its portfolio.
+The conglomerate provided Mars with the financing to acquire Wrigleys in 2008, at a time when most financial institutions were finding liquidity hard to come by.
+The deal was a match made in heaven, with one of the world’s largest confectioners adding the world’s largest chewing gum brand to its portfolio.

 At the time of the acquisition, the company’s CEO said the acquisition was “transformational,” which is a bold statement given how often conglomerates tend to make acquisitions.
 However, the deal may have paved the way for the even bigger acquisition of Rockwell Collins just six years later (see no. 2 on this list).